Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

-Now we recall and prove the central theorem of this paper: \begin{thm*} \begin{samepage} Suppose $T$ is a monad acting on a simplicial category $\cC$ and $X$ and $Y$ are $T$-algebras such that: \begin{hypothenumerate} \item $T$ is Quillen, \item $T$ is commutes with geometric realization, \item and $X$ is resolvable with replacement $\widetilde{X}$. \end{hypothenumerate} \end{samepage} Let $U\colon \cC_T\rightarrow \cC$ denote the forgetful functor from the category of $T$-algebras to $\cC$.
+Now we recall and prove the central theorem of this paper: \begin{thmA} \begin{samepage} Let $\cC$ be a simplicial model category and $T$ a simplicial Quillen monad acting on $\cC$.
+Let $X$ and $Y$ be $T$-algebras.
+Suppose that \begin{hypothenumerate} \item $T$ commutes with geometric realization and \item $X$ is resolvable with bar cofibrant replacement $\widetilde{X} \to X$. \end{hypothenumerate} \end{samepage} Let $U\colon \cC_T\rightarrow \cC$ denote the forgetful functor from the category of $T$-algebras to $\cC$.
 Then $T$ induces a monad $\h T$ on $\ho\cC$ and there exists an obstruction-theoretic spectral sequence satisfying: \begin{enumerate} \item $E_1^{0,0}=\ho\cC(UX,UY)$. \item $E_2^{0,0}=(\ho\cC)_{\h T}(UX, UY)$.
 That is, a homotopy class $[f] \colon UX \to UY$ survives to the $E_2$ page if and only if it is a map of $\h T$-algebras in the homotopy category. \item Provided a $T$-algebra map $\epz \cn X \to Y$ to serve as a base point, the spectral sequence conditionally converges to the homotopy of the derived mapping space

 \item In this case the differentials $d_r[f]$ provide obstructions to lifting $[f]$ to a map of $T$-algebras. \item The edge homomorphisms